 "Never mind what Lecky says," interrupts my literal mind.
 "Let me tell you what the Nautical Almanac says.
-The Nautical Almanac says that to-day, June 7, the sun was 1 minute and 26 seconds behind time and catching up at the rate of 14.67 seconds per hour.
+The Nautical seconds per hour.
 It says that yesterday, June 6, the sun was 1 minute and 36 seconds behind time and catching up at the rate of 15.66 seconds per hour.
 You see, it is preposterous to think of correcting to-day's sun by yesterday's time-table."